bngeno/Akan-Names/README.md

 ## Description

-In many parts of Ghana, and elsewhere in West Africa, a person’s name is determined by the day of the week on which she/he was born.
+Akan names come from a traditional naming system for people from countries such as Togo, Ivory Coast and Ghana.
+A child's name is determined by factors surrounding his or her birth.
+For example, the day of their birth or the manner in which they were born may determine which name they get irrespective of their gender.
 <br>
 This name generator takes a user's birthday(year, month and date) and gender information, determines the day of the week on which they were born and derives an Akan name depending on their gender.